 Services that are covered for you What you must pay when you get these services Annual physical exam No prior authorization required.
 Limited to one exam per calendar year.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$0 co-pay.
 This exam is covered in addition to the "Welcome to Medicare Exam" and "Annual Wellness Visit."
-Routine lab work not otherwise covered by Medicare as preventive, including: Comprehensive Metabolic Panel Thyroid Stimulating Hormone Complete Blood Count Vitamin D ~ Annual wellness visit There is no co-insurance No prior authorization required. or co-pay for the annual If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered once every 12 months. wellness visit.
+Routine lab work not otherwise covered by Medicare as preventive, including: Comprehensive Metabolic Panel Thyroid Stimulating Hormone Complete Blood Count Vitamin D Annual wellness visit No prior authorization required.
+There is no co-insurance, co-pay, or deductible for If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+This is covered once every 12 months.
 Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Bone mass measurement No prior authorization required.
-There is no co-insurance or co-pay for Medicare- For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results. covered bone mass measurement.
+There is no co-insurance, co-pay, or deductible for For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+Medicare-covered bone mass measurement.